Thesis - Campus Access Only

 Honors College Research Project

 Staso, Ashlin G., "3-Dimensional Movement Kinematics of Rising from Supine: Implications for Fall Detection" (2017).
-Undergraduate Theses and Professional Papers.
+Undergraduate Theses, Professional Papers, and Capstone Artifacts.
 136.

 © Copyright 2017 Ashlin G. Staso